FC-IMPACT is the name for "Increasing Market Penetration of FC Cars by efficient system solutions".

 This project aims to increase the marketability and attractiveness of fuel cell passenger cars by increasing the overall energy efficiency, extending the fuel cell stack durability, and reducing the cost of the complete fuel cell system.
 The project outcome is not just limited to theoretical results.
 Developments will be implemented in a demonstrator vehicle and finally tested over six months.

 Our team focuses on developing sophisticated control strategies, which consider improving both the fuel efficiency and stack durability besides ensuring the safe drivability of the vehicle.

 The overall control task is divided into two levels.

-- The lower control level manages the operation of the fuel cell system.
+- At low-level, the fuell cell control unit (FCCU) manages the operation of the fuel cell system.
 Here, a model predictive controller has been developed, offering considerable efficiency improvements over simple PI controllers.
 Ultimately, the interaction of the two control levels will be studied to exploit efficiency potentials to the fullest.

 Interested in more information?

 Watch our project video on this exciting topic!